mrnocreativity/postcss-critical-split/README.md

 ## What does it NOT do?
 * It does not automatically detect which rules should be considered critical.
 You have to tag them yourself.
 * It does not change any paths in the critical ruleset.
 If you want are to include the critical-CSS file in the head of your site, you WILL need to run another PostCSS to adapt the paths.
+Check out this example for more info: https://github.com/mrnocreativity/critical-css-example
 * Remove the tag-comment you added yourself.
 This can be removed in a later stage with other capable and proven PostCSS plugins

 ## Why should I tag my CSS rules myself?